vexim/Roundcube-Plugin-VeximAccountAdmin/README.md

   will contain the password to your Vexim database
 * Open config.inc.php
 * Add your Vexim database info
-* Check that the cryptscheme and vexim_vacation_maxlength settings is the same as in your Vexim config
+* Check that the cryptscheme setting is the same as in your Vexim config
 * Check that the Vexim URL is correct if you want to provide a Vexim link to admin users